AWS CloudWatch Logs via Firehose

 3. Destination settings

-In HTTP Endpoint URL, enter Dash0 AWS CloudWatch Logs via Firehose HTTP endpoint:
+In HTTP Endpoint URL, enter AWS CloudWatch Logs via Firehose HTTP endpoint:

-In the authentication section, choose "Use access key" option and enter Dash0 authentication token as the Access Key:
+In the authentication section, you can either choose "Use access key" option and enter the authentication token directly as the Access Key:

 4. Backup settings

-Create or choose an existing S3 bucket to store logs in case of delivery failures.
+Create or choose an existing S3 bucket to store data in case of delivery failures.